sigurdm/pub/doc/repository-spec-v2.md

 Package repositories may optionally support standard HTTP conditional requests using [ETags](https://datatracker.ietf.org/doc/html/rfc9110#section-8.8.3) (`If-None-Match` / `304 Not Modified`).
-When an `ETag` response header is provided, the `dart pub` client caches it and validates the cached listing on subsequent requests.
+When an `ETag` response header is provided, the `dart pub` client may cache it and validates the cached listing on subsequent requests.

 ## Publishing Packages